mkleehammer/atom-registers/README.md

 ![Screenshot](http://mkleehammer.github.com/atom-registers/images/save.png)

-If there is a single selection the selected text is copied, otherwise the current line is copied.
+If there is a selection the selected text is copied, otherwise the current line is copied.

 At this time multiple selections are not supported -- the text from the last selection is